Visa information for Applicants

 If you are an international student then you will probably need a visa to study at Brunel University.
-If you are not sure then you can use the 'Do I need a visa?' service on the UKBA website (external site) for more help.
+If you are not sure then you can use the 'Do I need a visa?' service on the UKVI website (external site) for more help.
 You should make sure that you apply for a visa that covers the full length of your course.
-If you need more help the Immigration Office at Brunel International can provide basic advice via email, but are not able to offer appointments or in-depth advice to applicants.
+If you need more help the Immigration Officer (Amissions) at Brunel International can provide basic advice via email, but we are not able to offer appointments or in-depth advice to applicants.

 What type of visa do I need?

 For all Undergraduate, Postgraduate and most English Language and Foundation courses at Brunel you should apply for a Tier 4 Student (General) Visa which covers the whole duration of your course.
-The Points Based System was introduced by the government several years ago, and as a fairly new system, it is often subject to change.
-You should make sure to consult the most up to date advice listed on the UKBA Website (external site).
+The Points Based System was introduced by the government several years ago and it is often subject to change.
+You should make sure to consult the most up to date advice listed on the UKVI Website (external site).